jp3141/60Hz/README.md

 The R Pi uses systemd to mount a network recorder drive, and to start the 60Hz service.
 TMUX on the Pi doesn't work with a simple systemd service, so is wrapper in a shell script.

-Here's an example of the data also showing the plot:
-This correlates precisely with University of Tennessee's FNET service at http://fnetpublic.utk.edu/tabledisplay.html#WECC
+Here's an example of the terminal data also showing the plot (the plot itself is not logged) This correlates precisely with University of Tennessee's FNET service at http://fnetpublic.utk.edu/tabledisplay.html#WECC

 2022-02-12 22:03:55.005  239995033,    300, 59.999993000,  47999001,    223465,  16,   169,   7, -·························/·························+